-Jesus is Seen Alive: 1st day of week, 18 Nisan, ch 18 Jesus is Seen Alive: 39 additional days (40 total). ch 19 7 x 7 = 49: Total identifiable days: 49 days 50th Day: Ascension to the Father: A Day of Jubilee!
+1st day of week, 18 Nisan, Jesus is Seen Alive: ch 18 39 additional days (40 total).
+Jesus is Seen Alive: ch 19 $7 \times 7 = 49$: Total identifiable days: 49 days 50th Day: Ascension to the Father: A Day of Jubilee!
 In Gethsemane, Jesus cried out in anguish, sweating blood.
-He understood His Father's will for Him to become a sin sacrifice and a heretofore unexperienced separation from God's presence: To be forsaken and die in that awful state of sin's
+He understood His Father's will for Him to become a sin sacrifice and a heretofore unexperienced separation from God's presence: To be forsaken and die in that awful state of sin's dissolution and unmitigated disengagement.